 Days to Attend

 The fly-in officially starts Wednesday at noon on the Wednesday before the Labor Day weekend, and goes until Monday afternoon.
 I think it really gets going Thursday afternoon.
 Most folks arrive on Friday and the field is pretty full by Friday evening.
-In 2010 the field was nearly filled up by midday Saturday, but that’s usually not an issue.

 Friday and Saturday are the busiest days for seeing people, planes and flying.
 Many folks are leaving by Sunday morning and Sunday is a more relaxed day.
 I’ve stay over Sunday and I enjoy the slower pace, it is a great time to browse around the library and catch up with people who are too busy to chat during the high points of the fly-in.
 The Awards ceremony (aka the annual “They’ve Gone Home” ceremony) is on Sunday evening and it is worth sticking around for for the standup routine by Paul Berge the MC.
 Monday is cleanup and departure day.